CircleCI-Archived/android-image-preview-docs-NN/README.md

 CircleCI offers multiple kinds of environments for you to run jobs in.
 The Android machine image can be used via the [Linux `machine` executor](https://circleci.com/docs/2.0/configuration-reference/#machine-executor-linux), like other
 Linux machine images on CircleCI.
+The Android machine image supports nested virtualization and x86 Android emulators, so it can be used for Android UI testing.
+It also comes with the Android SDK pre-installed.

 ## Pre-installed Software